An overview of the techniques and the concepts I have found valuable to understand organisations culture and to think about cultural change

 This had the effect to create a completely new environment with a void that brings the opportunity as well as the need to redefine new social norms, new behaviours, and so contribute to a new culture.

-I’ve tried several frameworks.
+I’ve tried several models.
 Those I’m describing here have been the more effective and valuable because they are very clear, intuitive, quick, and they help to collect easy to correlate data.

 The participants to the assessment are asked to dot-vote where they see their organisation (or department or team) among the cultures described by Frederic Laloux and mapped by Michael Spayd: